 TRAVEL TIPS FOR YOUR 3 DAYS IN BOSTON

-But before we get to what to do in Boston in 3 days, here are some travel tips to make your stay smoother.
+Before we get to what to do in 3 days in Boston, here are some travel tips to make your stay smoother.

 How to Get to Boston